 Irony: Even though Jack is one of the best examples of a Knight Templar Parent, his favorite song is the one that exemplifies childlike innocence: "Puff, the Magic Dragon."

 Jerk Ass: Jack.
-Pretty much Pam's entire family, in fact, except Dina.
+Pretty much Pam's entire family, in fact, except Dina and Pam herself.
 Even his cat is a Jerk Ass.

 The redneck cop in the second movie.